-Wherever possible we have designed pages and chosen colours to be accessible to colour-blind users.
-Where contrast is limited, we are working towards a solution by reviewing our current colour palette.
+We have designed pages and chosen colours to be accessible to colour-blind users.

 There are a number of PDF documents available for download across the site.
 You can find out more about how to configure the free Adobe Reader software to obtain greater access to PDF files by visiting the Adobe site.